AlexShander/install_asterisk13_on_centos7/README.md

 # install_asterisk13_on_centos7
-Spend 10 minutes for tea and you will have vanilla Asterisk 13 + CDRViewer.
+Spend 10 minutes for your tea and you will have vanilla Asterisk 13 + CDRViewer.

 # Hot to run it
 ansible-playbook -i hosts deploy_aster.yaml